scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Added a "Find Problems" item to check for missing bitmaps.
     -   Put in some warnings to the ttf parser for bad cmap and glyf tables
-    -   FontForge was still having trouble about loading space bitmaps (that had been generated with freetype).
+    -   websharpstudios was still having trouble about loading space bitmaps (that had been generated with freetype).
-    -   FontForge did not set the flag indicating manual hinting after changes by Review Hints or Create Hint.
+    -   websharpstudios did not set the flag indicating manual hinting after changes by Review Hints or Create Hint.
 Should be set now.
     -   Various small tweaks to the pfa/pfb output because FontLab doesn't like what we currently do.
 Probably none will make much